-From sporting events to social gatherings to work events, alcohol is often presented as the optimal way to bond with others, celebrate important occasions or just kick back and relax.
+From sporting events to social situations to work events, alcohol is often presented as the optimal way to bond with others, celebrate important occasions or just kick back and relax.
 Social drinking is often glorified in TV shows, movies and social media.

 While a number of risk factors can increase the chance that you’ll develop an alcohol addiction, no single factor alone causes alcoholism.
-Rather, alcoholism is a complex disease resulting from the interaction of many different factors related to your genes and upbringing.
-The important thing to remember is that no matter what factors caused a person’s drinking problem, recovery is possible and help is available.
+Rather, alcoholism is a disease resulting from the interaction of many different factors related to your genes and upbringing.
+The important thing to remember is that no matter what factors caused a person’s drinking problem, alcohol recovery is possible and help is available.